gitlab-gitops-demo/README/README.md

 1. In your organization (i.e. gitops-demo) add workspaces named `aws`, `gcp`, and `azure` on `https://app.terraform.io`.
 Change the Workspace Execution mode to `Local` on all three.
 1. Update `backend.tf` to match the orginization and workspace names created.
 1. Run the CI on each infra project to create the infrastructure.
 1. Run CI on each project to deploy each application.
+You may need to perform a [`terraform import`](https://www.terraform.io/docs/import/index.html) to match the manually created resources on the first run.

 #### Clean up
 1. To clean up the infrastructure, invoke the manual action for `destroy` on each of the infra projects.